isomerpages/nparks-skyrise/_resources/Frequently Asked Questions.md

 </b></font>
 </label>
     <div>
-      <p>The cash incentive covers up to 50% of the Skyrise Greenery installation costs or a maximum of $200 per metre square for rooftop greenery and a maximum of $500 per metre square for vertical greenery, <b>whichever is lower.</b>
+      <p>The cash incentive covers up to 50% of the Skyrise Greenery installation costs or a maximum of $200 per metre square for rooftop greenery and a maximum of $500 per metre square for vertical greenery, whichever is lower.
 </p>
          </div>
 </li>